borkdude/blog/posts/babashka-tasks-cli.md

 Migration code is in resources/migrations.
 ```

-For settings that require code, `:cli` may contain a fully qualified var
+For tasks that require code outside of `bb.edn`, `:cli` may contain a fully
-symbol:
+qualified var symbol:

 `bb.edn`:
 ```clojure